glenmiracle18/alu-AirBnB_clone/web_static/README.md

-This is the README.md for web_static directory
+Documentation of the web_static clone of airbnb clone